Who Dares Wins (British game show)

 Who Dares Wins (The National Lottery: Who Dares Wins during National Lottery draws) is a BBC game show broadcast on BBC One which began on 17 November 2007 and ended on 7 September 2019.
-The programme is hosted by Nick Knowles and is based on Fox's short-lived American game show The Rich List.
-From 2007 until 2016 it was a BBC National Lottery game show.
+The programme is hosted by Nick Knowles and is based on Fox's short-lived American game show The Rich List, which was originally a failed ITV pilot before Fox picked it up.
+From 2007 until 2016 it was a BBC National Lottery game show played in between Lottery draws.

 Format

 Two teams of two members each, who have never met before, are placed in separate soundproof pods.
 The audio to each pod can be turned on or off as needed during the game, either isolating a team or allowing them to hear and be heard.